-You might also wonder, "Why not using a third-person pronoun 彼女 (she) just like we do in English?"
-In Japanese, using third-person pronouns is not as common as in English either, especially 彼女 usually means "girlfriend" rather than "she" so 自分 would be the most proper choice here.
+You might also wonder, "why not use the third-person pronoun 彼女 (she) just like we do in English?"
+In Japanese, using third-person pronouns is not as common as in English, especially since 彼女 typically means "girlfriend" rather than "she," so 自分 would be the most suitable choice here.

-One of the common uses of 自分 is to specify that something is done by the person themselves, not someone else.
-The English reflexive pronouns have the same effect, which is called "Intensive pronouns."
+Another common way that 自分 is used is when specifying that something is done by a person themself, not someone else.
+In English, reflexive pronouns have the same effect and are called "intensive pronouns."
 Now let's take a look at an example.

 - Kyoko built a house.

-With this sentence alone, it's not clear that Kyoko hired professionals to build a house (which is what most people would do) or she actually built a house on her own.
+With this sentence alone, it's not clear whether Kyoko hired professionals to build the house (which is what most people would do), or if she actually built the house on her own.
 But if Kyoko is a super hardcore DIYer and built her own home, it's noteworthy!
-And, 自分 is a perfect word to use when you want to explain that.
+And, 自分 is the perfect word to use when you want to explain that.

-Just like this, using 自分 with the particle で, you can add an emphasis that an action is done by the person.
-One thing to note here is 自分で doesn't specify whether the action is done yourself (you might've done it with someone else's help) or something is done by yourself (you did it on your own, without anyone else's help).
-To make it clear something is done by yourself, you would want to use 一人で (alone).
+By using 自分 with the particle で, you can add emphasis on how the action is done by the person.
+One thing to note here is 自分で doesn't specify whether the action is done only by yourself without anyone else's help or not.
+To make it clear that something was done by yourself only, you'd want to use 一人で (alone).

-With particle の, 自分 is often used for things of your own, not something else's.
+With the particle の, 自分 is often used for something that's your own, not someone else's.

 In the previous section, we talked about how to say "Kyoko built a house herself."
-But what if you wanted to specifically say that the house she built is for herself, not her pet hamster?
-Building a hamster house is still impressive, but not as cool as her building her own home!
+But what if you want to specifically say that the house she built is for herself, not say, a house for her pet hamster?
+Building a hamster house is still very impressive, but not as cool as her building her own home!

-We can use 自分 (again) to make sure that we explain that Kyoko impressively built a human house for herself.
+We can use 自分 (again) to make sure that we explain that Kyoko impressively built a human-sized house for herself.

-自分 can also be used as "yourself" for an unspecified person or unspecified people.
-This is often seen in general sayings and expressions when you are not talking about a particular person but talk about people in general and themselves.
+自分 can also be used as "oneself" for an unspecified person or for unspecified people.
+This is often seen in general sayings and expressions when you are not talking about a particular person but are referring to people in general and themselves.